 BMPs/Documentos:

-Under the Conservation Authorities Act and Ontario Regulation 41/24, Conservation Halton regulates development in spill flood hazards (“spills”).
+Under the Conservation Authorities Act and Ontario Regulation 41/24, Conservation Halton (CH) regulates development in spill flood hazards (“spills”).
 Spills occur when floodwaters leave a watercourse, its valley and floodplain, and continue to flow overland in multiple directions before rejoining the same watercourse downstream or spilling into another watershed.
 Spills often move through areas where riverine flooding may not be anticipated and can flow in complex patterns.
-Conservation Halton has an interim policy for development in spills but is undertaking a review and update of this policy.
+CH has an interim policy for development in spills but is undertaking a review and update of this policy.